evelyncy96/Causal-Analysis-Practice---ROI-measurement-on-sponsored-Ads/README.md

 # Causal-Analysis : ROI-measurement-on-sponsored-Ads

 **Project Goal**: We used Difference-In-Difference techniques to check whether there is causal affect between sponsored search ads and Organic clicks on Google search platform.
-To be more specific, we want to know whether cancel the sponsored search ads will increase the number of clicks on the Organic search.

 **Features**
 * **platform**: Search platform where the ads were released